utsavkarkee/photosync/docs/docs/administration/backup-and-restore.md

 Immich will automatically create database backups by default.
 The backups are stored in `UPLOAD_LOCATION/backups`.
 You can adjust the schedule and amount of kept backups in the [admin settings](http://my.immich.app/admin/system-settings?isOpen=backup).
-By default, Immich will keep the last 14 backups and create a new backup every day at 2:00 AM.
+By default,  Photosync  will keep the last 14 backups and create a new backup every day at 2:00 AM.

 #### Restoring